 Volunteering At Henry Kendall Cottage

 For a small fee you will become a member of the Brisbane Water Historical Society.
-This entitles you to receive the monthly Cooranbean Courier newsletter, attend general meetings and the occasional outings and functions.
+This entitles you to receive the monthly Cooranbean Courier newsletter, attend meetings and the occasional outings and functions.

-What time commitment is required?
+What time commitment is needed?

 You are asked to do at least one five hour shift per month.
 A ‘buddy system’ ensures that at least two people are on duty at any one time so no one is ever required to ‘mind the shop’ on their own.